ShivrajGawande/snaplink-url-shortener/README.md

 "eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJzaGl2cmFqXyIsImlhdCI6MT..."
 ```

-📌 Use this token for secured APIs:
+Use the token in headers:

 ```http
 Authorization: Bearer <JWT_TOKEN>